Don’t Buy JUST Instruments

 ISFY guarantees against defects in materials and manufacturing.
 If your ANAQA instruments should fail or are damaged due to a manufacturing or workmanship defect, we will repair or replace the product without quibble or charge once the faulty product is returned with proof of purchase.

 ANAQA instruments should be disinfected and sterilised following the processing guidelines.
-This guarantee does not cover damages which arise because these guidelines have not been followed.
+This guarantee does not cover damages that arise because these guidelines have not been followed.

 ISFY reserves the right to decide whether an instrument is to be repaired or replaced.
 Where instruments require sharpening, this is considered

-routine maintenance with normal use and is not covered by guarantee.
+routine maintenance with normal use and is not covered by the guarantee.

 INSTRUMENT CARE